Publicis-Sapient-ANZ/the-engineering-way/ENG-basics.md

 # Engineering Basics

 This document helps to ensure that our teams and the software they produce meet our Engineering Practices.
-As an engineering on a team get started here.
+As an engineer on a team get started here.

-It doesnt matter if you are a veteran engineering or a begineer.
-Everyone can benefit by following these guidelines
+It doesn't matter if you are a veteran engineer or a beginner, we believe everyone benefits by following these guidelines.

 ## Source Control

 - [ ] The default target branch is locked.
-- [ ] Merges are done through PRs.
+- [ ] Merges are done through pull requests.
-- [ ] PRs reference related work items.
+- [ ] Pull requests reference related work items.
 - [ ] Commit history is consistent and commit messages are informative (what, why).
-- [ ] Consistent branch naming conventions.
+- [ ] Consistent branch naming conventions are followed.
-- [ ] Clear documentation of repository structure.
+- [ ] The structure of your source repository is clearly documented.
-- [ ] Secrets are not part of the commit history or made public.
+- [ ] Secrets are managed securely and never found in the source code.

 More details on [source control](source-control.md)

 ## Work Item Tracking

-- [ ] All work items are tracked (physical or digital, jira or excel.
-Doesnt matter what tool).
+- [ ] All work items are tracked (physical or digital, Jira or Excel, it doesn't matter what tool).
 - [ ] The work is organized to reflect progress and drive engineering activities (swim lanes, feature tags, technology tags).
-- [ ] The Dev Lead (+ PO/Others) are responsible for backlog management and refinement.
+- [ ] The Dev Lead (+ Product Owner/others) are responsible for backlog management and refinement.
 - [ ] A working agreement is established between team members and customer.

 ## Testing

-- [ ] Unit tests cover the majority of all components (>90% if possible).
+- [ ] Unit tests cover the majority of all components.
-- [ ] Integration tests run to test the solution e2e.
+- [ ] Integration tests run to test the solution end to end.
 - [ ] Testing is a part of Engineering.
 Test what you build.
-Write the Test before you build if possible.
+Write the test before you build if possible.

-More details on [test driven development](http://www.jamesshore.com/v2/books/aoad1/test_driven_development) and [Let's play TDD](http://www.jamesshore.com/v2/projects/lets-play-tdd)
+More details on [Test Driven Development](http://www.jamesshore.com/v2/books/aoad1/test_driven_development) and [Let's play TDD](http://www.jamesshore.com/v2/projects/lets-play-tdd).
 More details on [automated testing](automated-testing.md)

 ## CI/CD

-- [ ] Project runs CI with automated build and test on each PR.
+- [ ] Project uses Continuous Integration (CI) to automatically build and test on each pull request.
-- [ ] Project uses CD to manage deployments to a replica environment before PRs are merged.
+- [ ] Project uses Continuous Delivery (CD) to manage deployments to a replica environment before pull requests are merged.
+- [ ] The Continuous Integration pipeline includes security scanning, linting and static analysis steps.
-- [ ] Main branch is always shippable.
+- [ ] Main branch is always deployable.
+- [ ] Beyond an optional approval step, deployments require no intervention from the team.

-More details on [continuous integration](continuous-integration.md) and [continuous delivery](continuous-delivery.md)
+More details on [Continuous Integration](continuous-integration.md) and [Continuous Delivery](continuous-delivery.md)

 ## Security

-- [ ] Access is only granted on an as-needed basis
+- [ ] Access is only granted on an as-needed basis.
-- [ ] Secrets are stored in secured locations and not checked in to code
+- [ ] Secrets are managed securely and not checked in to code.
-- [ ] Data is encrypted in transit (and if necessary at rest) and passwords are hashed
+- [ ] Data is encrypted in transit (and if necessary at rest) and passwords are hashed using a modern algorithm
 - [ ] Is the system split into logical segments with separation of concerns?
 It should be.
 This helps limiting security vulnerabilities.
-- [ ] Scan your external dependencies
+- [ ] Dependencies are checked using a vulnerability scanner and alerts are in place for new issues.

 More details on [security](security.md)